Magnatic70/TextAdventureGameEngine/README.md

 NegativeAskResponse:I don't know anything about that.
 ```

-The location forest_entrance will now have a pine cone added as an item and a recluse will be available for questions.
+The location forest_entrance will now have a pine cone added as an item, there is a cabin to the east and a recluse will be available for questions.

 ## Final Destination
 FinalDestination: (exactly one required)